-- Delving Blindly: -2 AGILITY

-- Equipment: variable

-- ••• Delving Without a Blight Scan by the Bird: +1 to Blight Level
+- Delving Blindly: -2 on all delving rolls (AGILITY) and double the amount of Supply used - Equipment: variable - ••• Delving Without a Blight Scan by the Bird: +1 to Blight Level above 0

 There are always surprises, even for the most experienced Explorer.
 After the roll for delving (AGILITY) something will happen.
 Roll on the table on page 62 in The Sky Machine to see what kind of event befalls the Explorers.
 Each event has a designated role that is affected.
 If you roll the same event again, move down one row in the table so as to expose a new event.
 An event can never be repeated.
 The event table in The Sky Machine is an example of things that might befall Explorers.
 In the full rules there are extensive tables and guidelines for creating events during delves.